Budget Tours & Trips to South Korea

 South Korea Classic 10 Day - One Life Adventures

-Katherine, traveled in October
+Keisha, traveled in March

 Priced at approx.$170 per day, the tour covers accommodations across 5 cities, 7 breakfasts, and cultural activities like K-pop dance classes in Hongdae.
 Travelers visit UNESCO sites in Gyeongju and taste street food at Seoul's Gwangjang Market.